acrois/jfrog-cli-dev/README.md

 ## Step 4: Create a local bin

-Useful for aliasing (symlink) binaries or custom built executables.
+If you used option 3b, then you don't need to go further.
+Following along further is useful for creating a directory to store aliased (symlink) binaries or custom built executables.

 ```sh
 mkdir -p ~/.local/bin/